Acetone peroxide: Chemistry

 Organic peroxides in general are sensitive, dangerous explosives, and all forms of acetone peroxide are sensitive to initiation.
 TATP decomposes explosively; examination of the explosive decomposition of TATP at the very edge of detonation front predicts "formation of acetone and ozone as the main decomposition products and not the intuitively expected oxidation products."
 Very little heat is created by the explosive decomposition of TATP at the very edge of the detonation front; the foregoing computational analysis suggests that TATP decomposition is an entropic explosion.
 However, this hypothesis has been challenged as not conforming to actual measurements.
 The claim of entropic explosion has been tied to the events just behind the detonation front.
 The authors of the 2004 Dubnikova et al. study confirm that a final redox reaction (combustion) of ozone, oxygen and reactive species into water, various oxides and hydrocarbons takes place within about 180 ps after the initial reaction—within about a micron of the detonation wave.
 Detonating crystals of TATP ultimately reach temperature of 2300 K and pressure of 80 kbar.
 The final energy of detonation is about 2800 kJ/kg (measured in helium), enough to briefly raise the temperature of gaseous products to 2000 °C. Volume of gases at STP is 855 L/kg for TATP and 713 L/kg for DADP (measured in helium).

 The tetrameric form of acetone peroxide, prepared under neutral conditions using a tin catalyst in the presence of a chelator or general inhibitor of radical chemistry, is reported to be more chemically stable, although still a very dangerous primary explosive.
 Its synthesis has been disputed.

-Both TATP and DADP are prone to loss of mass via sublimation.
-DADP has lower molecular weight and higher vapor pressure.
-This means that DADP is more prone to sublimation than TATP.
+Both TATP and DADP are liable to loss of mass via sublimation.
+DADP has lower molecular weight and higher vapor pressure; this results in DADP being more prone to sublimation than TATP.
 This can lead to dangerous crystal growth when the vapors deposit if the crystals have been stored in a container with a threaded lid.
 This process of repeated sublimation and deposition also results in a change in crystal size via Ostwald ripening.

-Several methods can be used for trace analysis of TATP, including gas chromatography/mass spectrometry (GC/MS), high performance liquid chromatography/mass spectrometry (HPLC/MS), and HPLC with post-column derivatization.
+Several methods can be used for trace analysis of TATP, including gas chromatography-mass spectrometry (GC-MS), high performance liquid chromatography-mass spectrometry (HPLC-MS), and HPLC with post-column derivatization.
 Acetone peroxide is soluble in toluene, chloroform, acetone, dichloromethane and methanol.
 Recrystalization of primary explosives may yield large crystals that detonate spontaneously due to internal strain.